jakebry/TheMethod-PostHandler/README.md

-# Threads Profile Scraper
+# Threads Scraper

-A Python-based web scraper that retrieves posts and post data from Threads.net profiles.
+This project scrapes posts from Threads profiles using Selenium and BeautifulSoup.

+## Main Script

+The main script is now `threads_scraper_updated.py`.
+All scraping and parsing logic is contained in this file.

 ## Features